Breadcrumbs

 --bs-enable-reduced-motion

-Activates reduced movement for users who want to minimize movement effects (e.g. for accessibility).
+Enables reduced motion for users who wish to minimize motion effects (e.g., for accessibility).

 --bs-enable-button-pointers